Skip to Content

 With increasing rates for checked bags on most airlines, it’s no surprise that more and more air travelers are looking to effectively pack their carry on bags – both for longer trips and short trips.
 Whether you are checking a bag and want essentials in case something is lost, or are hoping to avoid checked luggage together, you may need to include liquid toiletries in your carry-on luggage.
 But there are important TSA rules you’ll need to follow – starting with a carry-on quart-size bag.

-Note that in any discussion of TSA (Transportation Security Administration) rules, things are always subject to change.
-This information is accurate at the time of our publishing of this post.
-We recommend checking the TSA website for the latest security screening information, including any rules around carrying on liquids.
-Also, keep in mind that rules for other countries may vary, so check those as well.
+We recommend checking the TSA website for the latest security screening information, including any rules around carrying liquids on your flight.
+Also, remember that rules for other countries may vary, so check those as well.

 This post contains affiliate links.
 A purchase through one of these links may result in a commission paid to us at no additional cost to you.
 All opinions are my own.